jasonlim131/looksRdeceiving/README.md

 ## Models Tested

-We evaluated visual sycophancy in the following models:
+We evaluated agreeableness bias in the following models:

 - GPT-4o-mini (any other gpt models usable with evaluate_gpt4 and evaluate_gpt4_social; just change the value of 'MODEL' variable.
 - Claude Haiku 3 (you can use evaluate_claude for any of the claude models, if you have enough credits)